babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.PDF for .NET.md

 - Print PDF documents to physical or virtual printers with or without print dialog.
 - Set document viewer preferences as well as manipulate document information & XMP metadata.

-## New Features in Version 20.4

-- Added the ability to use an image file stream as the background of a table cell.

-## Added APIs in Version 20.4
+## Enhancements in Version 20.5

-- Property `Aspose.Pdf.Cell.BackgroundImage`.
+- Support of binding expression in `XFA` form set/get value.
+- Keep actual field names when `XFA` form is converted into standard form.

-For the detailed notes, please visit [Aspose.PDF for .NET 20.4 Release Notes](https://docs.aspose.com/display/pdfnet/Aspose.PDF+for+.NET+20.4+Release+Notes).
+For the detailed notes, please visit [Aspose.PDF for .NET 20.5 Release Notes](https://docs.aspose.com/display/pdfnet/Aspose.PDF+for+.NET+20.5+Release+Notes).

 ## Read & Write PDF & Other Formats